rockstor/rockstor-doc/installation/quickstart.rst

     dd bs=4M if=Rockstor-Leap15.2-RaspberryPi4.aarch64-4.0.7-0.raw of=/dev/sdc iflag=fullblock conv=notrunc status=progress

-For the more technically interested we create our xz download image files from the raw installer created by the `kiwi-ng <https://github.com/OSInside/kiwi>`_ system that our
+For the more technically interested, we create our xz download image files from the raw installer created by the `kiwi-ng <https://github.com/OSInside/kiwi>`_ system that our
 `rockstor-installer <https://github.com/rockstor/rockstor-installer>`_ is a